Have you ever wondered what making money from your crafts would be like? In this article, I will show you how to sell art online in 5 easy steps.

 I love this quote and live by it.

 Roadblocks are learning experiences.
 Analyze what works and what does not work.
-If something is not showing you the results you were hoping for, discard it and go back to the drawing board.
+If something is not showing you the results you were hoping for, discard it and return to the drawing board.

 “I’ve always believed that if you put in the work, the results will come.” ~Michael Jordan